-- Promote economic development and attract investment towards achieving 5% economic growth that reduces unemployment; - Ensure pro-poor development that addresses spatial and income inequality and provides meaningful redress; - Create a culture of enhanced service delivery with pride; - Create a sense of security through improved public safety; - Create an honest and transparent City that fights corruption; - Create a City that responds to the needs of citizens, customers and businesses; - Enhance our financial sustainability; - Encourage innovation and efficiency through the Smart City programme; and - Preserve our resources for future generations.
+- Promote economic development and attract investment towards achieving 5% economic growth that reduces unemployment by 2021; - Ensure pro-poor development that addresses inequality and poverty and provides meaningful redress; - Create a culture of enhanced service delivery with pride; - Create a sense of security through improved public safety; - Create an honest and transparent City that fights corruption; - Create a City that responds to the needs of citizens, customers, stakeholder and businesses. - Enhance our financial sustainability; - Encourage innovation and efficiency through the Smart City programme; and - Preserve our resources for future generations.